OpenGVLab/InternVL/README.md

 ## News🚀🚀🚀

 - `2024/02/27`: InternVL is accepted by CVPR 2024! 🎉
+- `2024/02/24`: InternVL-Chat models have been included in the [VLMEvalKit](https://github.com/open-compass/VLMEvalKit).
 - `2024/02/21`: [InternVL-Chat-V1.2-Plus](https://huggingface.co/OpenGVLab/InternVL-Chat-Chinese-V1-2-Plus) achieves SOTA performance on MathVista (59.9), MMBench (83.8), and MMVP (58.7).
 See our [blog](BLOG.md) for more details.
 - `2024/02/12`: InternVL-Chat-V1.2 has been released, utilizing [Nous-Hermes-2-Yi-34B](https://huggingface.co/NousResearch/Nous-Hermes-2-Yi-34B) as the LLM.
 It achieves 51.6 on MMMU val and 82.3 on MMBench test.
 For more details, please refer to our [blog](BLOG.md), [SFT data](https://github.com/OpenGVLab/InternVL/tree/main/internvl_chat#prepare-training-datasets) or try our [demo](https://internvl.opengvlab.com/).
 The model is now available on [HuggingFace](https://huggingface.co/OpenGVLab/InternVL-Chat-Chinese-V1-2), and both training/evaluation data and scripts are open-sourced.
 - `2024/02/04`: [InternVL-Chat-V1.1](https://huggingface.co/OpenGVLab/InternVL-Chat-Chinese-V1-1) achieves 44.67% on [MMVP](https://github.com/tsb0601/MMVP), higher than GPT-4V!